 Wooden Churches – 4 Simple Cuts

-These wooden churches are such fun to make and I believe that almost anyone that can cut a board can do this.
+These wooden churches are such fun to make, and I believe that almost anyone that can cut a board can do this.
 Below are the cuts you will need to create these cute little shelf sitters.
-I used weathered fence pickets for this project but you can use what you have.
+I used weathered fence pickets for this project, but you can use what you have.
 That’s why I always save these scraps!
-The centerboard (steeple) can be adjusted to whatever angle you want.
+You can adjust the Steeple centerboard to whatever angle you want.

 Product List For This Project